emanuelhuber/RGPR/02_RGPR_tutorial_basic-GPR-data-processing.md

 **Note**:

 -   This R-package is still in development, and therefore some of the functions may change in a near future.
--   If you have any questions, comments or suggestions, feel free to contact me (in english, french or german): <emanuel.huber@alumni.ethz.ch>.
+-   If you have any questions, comments or suggestions, feel free to contact me (in english, french or german): <emanuel.huber@pm.me>.

 Table of Contents
 =================